bryewalks/book_lookup/README.md

 ### Usage

-After running run.rb user will be given 3 selections
+After running run.rb user will be given 3 options.

-1.Search Books
+   1. Search Books

-2.Reading List
+   2. Reading List

-3.Exit
+   3. Exit

-When user selects 1: User will be asked for a book title to search.
-After each search the user will be asked if they would like to add selections to their reading list and if they would like to search again.
+To search select option one and enter a book title to search Google Books API.
+After each search you will be asked if you would like to add selections to your reading list.

-When user selects 2: Users current reading list will be displayed on screen.
-More books can be added to reading list at any time.

-When user selects 3: Program will say good-bye and exit.
+To add items to reading list after a succesful search answer 'y' to add selections and then enter the book number to add to your reading list.

+You can keep searching book titles and add as many to your reading list that you would like.

+To view your reading list select option two.

 ### Tests